james-haddock/get-sorty/README.md

 3. Create a build folder in the root of the repository.
 4. Run cmake .. from within the new build directory to generate the build files.
 5. Run make to build the Get Sorty executables.

+## How to Use
+1. Install Get Sorty: Download the latest release and install it on your system.
+2. Configure Tasks: Use the get_sorty_config executable to configure the tasks for each file extension.
+You can specify what actions Get Sorty should take when it detects a new file with a certain extension.
+3. Run Get Sorty: Start the Get Sorty service.
+It will begin monitoring the directories you specified.
+4. Let Get Sorty Handle Your Files: When a new file is added to a monitored directory, Get Sorty will automatically perform the tasks you configured for that file's extension.

 ## License
 Get Sorty is licensed under the MIT License.
 See the LICENSE file for more details.